Lute Barnes

-Luther Owen Barnes (born April 28, 1947) is a former professional baseball second baseman and shortstop who played Major League Baseball for the New York Mets from -.
+Luther Owen Barnes (born April 28, 1947) is an American former professional baseball second baseman and shortstop who played Major League Baseball for the New York Mets from -.
 Barnes attended North Salem High School then college at Oregon State University.
 He was drafted by the Mets in the 21st round (482nd overall) of the 1969 amateur draft.

-He is the great-uncle of Hollywood actor and filmmaker, Cal Barnes.
+He is the great-uncle of Hollywood actor and filmmaker Cal Barnes.